BestTimesToVisit.com Logo

 Seoul Metro

 Cost:Base fare starts at ₩1,250 (approx. $1 USD) with additional charges based on distance.
-A T-Money card is highly recommended for convenience and discounts.
+A T-Money card is essential and offers a discount on each ride.

-Tip:Download the 'Kakao Metro' or 'Seoul Metro' app for real-time navigation and train arrival times.
-Always tap your T-Money card at both the entry and exit gates.
+Tip:Download the 'Kakao Metro' or 'Seoul Subway' app for real-time navigation and train times.
+Always tap your T-Money card on both entry and exit gates to ensure correct fare calculation.
 Avoid rush hours (7-9 AM and 5-7 PM) if possible, as trains can get extremely crowded.
-Offer your seat to the elderly, pregnant women, or those with disabilities – it's a strong cultural norm.
+Let passengers exit before boarding.

 Intercity Buses